Whose Body?

 Whose Body? is a 1923 mystery novel by Dorothy L. Sayers first published in the UK by T. Fisher Unwin and in the US by Boni & Liveright.
 It was her debut novel, and the book in which she introduced the character of Lord Peter Wimsey.
-Clouds of Witness (1926) would be the next novel in which the character reappears.
+Clouds of Witness (1926) would be the next novel in which the character appears.

 Initial reviews of the novel were largely positive, and later critics have continued to express admiration.

 Plot

 Thipps, an architect, finds a dead body wearing nothing but a pair of pince-nez in the bath of his London flat.
-Lord Peter Wimsey—a nobleman who has recently developed an interest in criminal investigation as a hobby—resolves to investigate the matter privately.
+Lord Peter Wimsey—an aristocrat who has recently developed an interest in criminal investigation as a hobby—resolves to investigate the matter privately.
 Leading the official investigation is Inspector Sugg, who suggests that the body may be that of the famous financier Sir Reuben Levy, who disappeared from his bedroom in mysterious circumstances the night before.
 Sir Reuben's disappearance is in the hands of Inspector Charles Parker, a friend of Wimsey's.
 Although the body in the bath superficially resembles that of Sir Reuben, it quickly becomes clear that it is not him, and it appears that the cases may be unconnected.
 Wimsey joins Parker in his investigation.

 Thipps's flat is near a teaching hospital, and Wimsey considers the possibility that the unexpected appearance of a body may have been the result of a practical joke perpetrated by one of the medical students.
 However, that is excluded by evidence given at the inquest by the respected surgeon and neurologist Sir Julian Freke, who states that there was no subject missing from his dissecting room.

 A prostitute's chance encounter with Levy on the night of his disappearance, on the road leading to the hospital and to Sir Julian Freke's house next door, provides Wimsey with the clue that allows him to link the two cases.
 Freke maintains that he was being discreetly consulted by Levy about a medical problem, and that Levy left at about 10 pm.
 Freke's manservant reports that Freke was inexplicably taking a bath at about 3 o'clock the following morning, judging from the noise of the cistern.